TomClabault/Portfolio/README.md

 A local thresholding approach is much more effective:
 ![grille sudoku local](README_data/img/threshold_local.jpg)
 Le thresholding level is ajusted according to the local brightness of the image.
-Global brightness changes barely affect this method and the results are way better than those obtained with a global thresholding?
+Global brightness changes barely affect this method and the results are way better than those obtained with a global thresholding.

 - Hough Transform (line detection):
 ![hough transform](README_data/img/hough.jpg)